toddcf/portfolio2/README.md

 - Rocket picture
 - .bounceInUp on scroll:
-	- GitHub icon (link opens new tab)
+	- GitHub icon (link opens new tab): fa-github or fa-github-square
-	- LinkedIn icon (link opens new tab)
+	- LinkedIn icon (link opens new tab): fa-linkedin-square
-	- Résumé icon (link opens new tab of PDF)
+	- Résumé icon (link opens new tab of PDF): fa-file-text or fa-file-text-o
-	- Phone & Email icon (see résumé)

 ### Footer